 If you suffer harm as a result of toxic mold exposure, you may be able to pursue a claim against those responsible for your illness, structural damages, and remediation costs — including:

 - Contractors and subcontractors (including general contractors, roofers, framers, siding/stucco contractors, etc)

 - Architects and structural engineers (parties who have failed to incorporate mold prevention in design)

 - Material suppliers and manufacturers (including window manufacturers, siding manufacturers, etc)

 - Previous homeowners (for failing to disclose known problems)

 You may have a claim for medical testing and treatments if you have suffered an illness because of a toxic mold problem at your home or place of work.
-Obviously, the amount of your claim will depend on the severity of your illness and resulting medical expenses.
+The amount of your claim will depend on the severity of your illness and resulting medical expenses.